Norris wary of McLaren all-rounder hope - Speedcafe.com

 “When you’re under a tenth off pole, or eight-hundredths off pole, you feel like that was within your driving,” said Norris.

-“If you just did something slightly differently, just got on throttle a little bit earlier, like eight hundredths, you feel like is in it.
+“If you just did something slightly differently, just got on throttle a little bit earlier, like eight hundredths, you feel is in it.

 “So I guess that’s a little bit frustrating, to be so close, but at the same time, P3, we’re also happy.”